 Up has a default daily limit of $1,000 but you can contact customer support through the app to have your family limit increased.

-How many savings account can you have with Up?
+How many savings accounts can you have with Up?

 Savings account options within Up are unlimited.